Our Wines

 There is a youthful, delicate side to Nebbiolo: at harvest time, as the grapes are crushed, the air is filled with notes of oranges, fresh rose petals, peaches and wild strawberries.
 All these pretty aromas fade away almost immediately when fermentation starts.

-As ambassadors of Alto Piemonte, we want people to enjoy every nuance of Nebbiolo, including this one.
+including this one.
 This is why we have trapped these fresh and fragrant aromas in the bottle, so that through our youthful range you can enjoy the experience of Nebbiolo in its totality, not just its classic reds.

 As this rosato hits the palate, you will recognize some of the typical traits of the grape, like high acidity and a very gentle tannic hint.